Best RV Insurance 2017

 |4||Good Sam||Basic Coverage|

-How We Compare RV Insurance
+How To Compare RV Insurance

 Uninsured/Underinsured Motorist: If you are in an accident with an uninsured driver and you don’t have PIP or collision coverage, you would have to pay your own medical and repair bills.
-With uninsured motorist coverage, those expenses would be covered in the event that the other party has insufficient or no insurance.
+With uninsured motorist coverage, those expenses are covered in the event that the other party has insufficient or no insurance.
 This type of coverage is also required in many states.

 The benefits limits of all these coverage types are determined by a combination of state law and the cash value of your vehicle.
 If damages were to exceed your benefit limits, all of the funds beyond the cap would be your responsibility.
 All states have different requirements, but as an example your state may impose insurance limits of 25/50/10.
 This means the policy would pay up to $25,000 for a single person’s injuries in an accident you cause, $50,000 for bodily injury for all occupant’s injuries, and up to $10,000 for damage to the other driver’s property.
 The numbers set by the state would be the minimum, and the ceiling for coverage is dependent upon the value of your vehicle.